How Do I Sue In Small Claims Court?

 Although many people think of the the Small Claims Court as relatively informal, and some legal issues are simple enough that laypeople can handle a case without needing assistance from a lawyer or paralegal, there are concerns to think about.
 Things to think carefully about include:

-- What if I lose the case?
+- What if I lose the lawsuit?

-- What if I lose and the Defendant seeks costs against me?
+- What if I lose and legal costs are awarded against me?

-- What if the Defendant sues another person as a 'third party'?
+- What if the Defendant includes a 'third party'?

-- What if I get a name wrong?
+- What if I name someone wrong?

-- What if the case becomes more complicated than originally expected?
+- What if the case is more complicated than expected?

 The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
-Diligent review of these questions and the potential pitfalls are highly important before getting started.
+Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.